Ajodo-Godson/CS152_LBA/README.md

 - If you encounter an error with the pyswip's prolog.py module, navigate to 'venv/lib/python3.9/site-packages/pyswip/core.py' and change `PL_version = \_lib.PL_version ` to ` PL_version = \_lib.PL_version_info` and save.
 This should resolve the issue on both Mac and Windows.

-- If you encounter an error like "FATAL ERROR: System Resouorces not found" or something similar, get the bin path of your SWI-PROLOG.
+- If you encounter an error like "FATAL ERROR: System Resources not found" or something similar, get the bin path of your SWI-PROLOG.
   It's usually: "C:\\Program Files\\swipl\\bin".
 Get the bin path of your SWI-PROLOG and add it to your PATH environment variable.
   In the gui2.py, add these lines before importing the libraries: